A Sure Sign of Spring

 It is no small wonder, this movement of life.
 No one can predict their arrival.
 They can not be tracked along their journey.
 Who knows what makes them head our way, or how long they dally at each stop.
 It is only for them to know, and they get here when they choose.
 This year it happened exactly on the first day of Spring, and it was the Bluebirds that graced us first.

-I happened to be driving when I saw them, and as I turned a sharp corner on a back road the sky exploded with dozens of flittering bits of blue.
+I happened to be driving when I saw them, and as I turned a sharp corner on the first day of Spring on a back road as the sky exploded with dozens of fluttering bits of blue.
 It was if my world had changed in an instant, and I felt a great weight lift from my sloping shoulders.

 Pulling quickly to the side to keep from crashing, I stared transfixed with wonder and joy and marveled at the colors in the early evening sky.
 It was a perfectly choreographed display of innocent beauty and it brought tears to my eyes.
-What else can one do when delivered before such grandeur?

 Michael Patrick McCarty